Skip to main content

 The authenticated User must have one of the following Roles:

-• System Administrator (within its Domain)
+• System Administrator (only for primary Domain)

-• Domain Administrator (within its Domain)
+• Domain Administrator

 Path Parameters